-I must’ve been standing there 5, 6 minutes, in my half-woken stupor, just staring, like I was glancing into the abyss.
+In a half-woken stupor, I must’ve been standing there 5, 6 minutes, just staring, like I was glancing into the abyss.

 I had no idea what to wear!

-I didn’t like any of my options.
+All my options sucked.
 It was as if I only had 3 outfits to choose from.

 But if this were a cinematic film and the initial shot was cropped close, right over my shoulder, with me staring into the closet… the next shot would be a slow zoom out, finally showing the whole closet, FILLED WITH CLOTHES.